Finch-Technologies/external-project-processor/README.md

 - **input.json**: Provides a guideline for the API server functionality and commands.
 Use it as a reference for expected input formats.
 - **output.json**: Serves as a guideline for the expected output from the scraper.
+- **./files**: Contains the pdf files that you can use to build your system.

+## Operation

+1. Upload one of the files to your server.
+2. Call GET account for the account information.
+3. Call GET transactions for the transactional information.

 ## Bonus Task (Optional)